meverickmala-cpu/IS305-DWU220541/Lab3_DiningDistinctionExtension/README.md

 - **8** – Pay for a booking through the student's assigned account
 - **9** – Exit

-To see just the Part 1 demonstrations on their own:
+To see just the Lab 3 Testing:

 ```
-node Lab3Part1Demo.js
+node Lab3Tests.js
 ```

 ## Meal Prices